ehotaling/Disease_Prediction/Readme.md

 2. Feature selection using Chi-Squared scores and model-based importances
 3. Model training and evaluation (Random Forest, Logistic Regression, MLP)
 4. Integration of natural language interpretation into CLI (initially using GPT-4o, later transitioning to T5)
-5. Mapping predictions to treatment recommendations
+5. Generating treatment recommendations dynamically via OpenAI API based on predictions
 6. Building a real-time prediction CLI tool
 7. Presenting the project in a professional, academic format with visuals and metrics